Diamagnetic/ai-tax-return/README.md

 ## Screenshots

 Below is a walkthrough of the AI Tax Return Agent prototype using dummy W-2 and 1099 documents.
 The dummy documents can be found at [View dummy documents folder](backend/sample_docs/15).
+The resulting Form 1040 is available at [View Form 1040](demo/form_1040_15.pdf).

 ### User Flow